pnp/List-Formatting/view-samples/prompt-cards/README.md

   - Stream
   - Forms
   - Viva Engage
-- **Make it your own (Multiple lines of text):** Additional details or tips on how to customize or adapt the prompt.
 - **Icon (Calculated - Single line of text):** This column calculates the appropriate icon based on the **PromptCategory**.
   You need the **Icon** calculated column to display the icon associated with the **PromptCategory** column.
 Use the following formula for this calculated column: